jadeli1720/netflix-clone/README.md

 - [x] Browse the rows of movies that are organized by various genres.
 - [x] Custom button sliders for each row.
 - [x] Hover over movies for movie title.
-- [x] Click on a particular movie to see that movies details, including a movie trailer provided by YouTube or the placeholder video.
+- [x] Click on a particular movie to see that movies details, including a movie trailer in a feature modal.
-- [x] Show a list of suggested movies/tv shows that of the selected movie/tv show
+- [x] Feature modal shows a list of recommended movies/tv shows that are similar to the selection

 ### :crystal_ball: Future

 - [ ] Users can Register and use strip checkout.
 - [ ] Search Bar functionality.
 - [ ] Trouble shoot/find fix for broken film/tv ratings.
-- [ ] Fill in the empty space of the features movie modal with movie suggestions.
 - [ ] Use a different way to handle props like redux or context.
-- [ ] Use a different style library.
 - [ ] Create sass variables and mixins for Sass styling repeats.
+- [ ] For details in the modal, very newly released or unreleased movies will not have movies that are similar to them.
+May want to substitute with 9 standard images

 ## Tech Stack